ToposInstitute/RelationalThinking-Book/chp2-dwd.md

 :::{admonition} Key points
 :class: tip

-* The **arrow between two vertices serve as a coduit** through which state information is transmitted from the source to the target vertex.
+* The **arrow between two vertices serve as a coduit** through which state information is transmitted from its source to its target vertex.

 * The source transmits its state in one time step.
 The target receives this state information in the next time step.